- Is there a waiting list for the Technical (lab/clinical) portion of the Program?

 - Since HSP does not have a skills component, you must provide a signed letter from your Supervisor (on company letterhead), stating that you have been working as an HSP for at least 3 months, listing your current job duties.

-- You must also provide a copy of your HSP Certificate, showing that you passed your HSP state exam.
+- You must also provide that you passed your HSP state exam.
+This is found on your state exam confirmation sheet.

 Job responsibilities vary based on where you work and live.
 CNAs often work in a wide variety of settings; nursing homes, hospitals, adult day care centers, personal homes and assisted living facilities all require nursing assistants to act as a helpful liaison between the RN or LPN and the patient.
 In many cases, CNAs serve as the RN's or LPN's eyes and ears, and relays information between many patients and nurses.